kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 However, this is what the fork of at least one company is doing.
-Their use case is using Jobs to run some workloads where the main (non-sidecar) container has TB of mem in RAM, with no way to persist calculated data and may take weeks to run.
+Their use case is using Jobs to run some workloads where the main (non-sidecar) container has TB of memory in RAM, with no way to persist calculated data and may take weeks to run.
 In those cases losing all of that because a sidecar crashes is a too expensive price to pay and they resorted to always restart them.

-We think that in those cases using a OnFailure RestartPolicy for the job might seem more appropiate and, in any case, not having any kind of persistance for graceful shutdown doesn't seem like a good reason to do have this behavior in Kubernetes.
+We think that in those cases using an OnFailure RestartPolicy for the job might seem more appropriate and, in any case, not having any kind of persistence for graceful shutdown doesn't seem like a good reason to have this behaviour in Kubernetes.

 In any case, it seems like a real problem and worth exploring ways to handle